-Chaos in business is usually deemed as self-inflicted when systems and processes have evolved by default rather than by design.
+It can be challenging to remove chaos in business as it is usually self-inflicted when systems and processes have evolved by default rather than by design.
 Many of these individual, sometimes patchwork systems and processes, were developed for expediency to satisfy immediate needs as they arose.

 If your systems and processes cannot be consistently replicated, scaling of the business will be difficult, with a lot of time wastage and frustration.